antfu/talks/2025-10-09/src/slides.md

 <img src="/vd/plugins-details.png" w-300 mt--5 />

 <!--
 Inside that, you can see how this plugin is using the hooks and how it contributes to the entire build pipeline.
 This could be interesting to see which plugin on which file is slowing down the most.
-In the future, we will also provide some actionable suggestions that you can use to report to upstream and inform the plugin author of them.
+In the future, we will also provide some actionable suggestions that you can use to report to upstream and inform the plugin authors about them.
 -->

 ---